ading2210/poe-api/README.md

  - Firefox: Devtools > Storage > Cookies
  - Safari: Devtools > Storage > Cookies

 Note that excessive usage of this library may lead to your account getting banned.
 It is recommended that you set your own rate limits, and that you use an alt account that you don't value.
 See [issue #118](https://github.com/ading2210/poe-api/issues/118) for more details.
+If your requests are infrequent, the risk for a ban is very low.

 ### Using the Client:
 To use this library, simply import `poe` and create a `poe.Client` instance.
 The Client class accepts the following arguments: